ndsi6382/Simple_Invoice_Generator/README.md

 ## CSV File Handling and Expectations
 An example CSV has been included in the `samples` subdirectory.
 The batch output from that CSV can be found in the `samples/batch_output` subdirectory.
+The subdirectory also includes a report generated from the sample CSV.
 CSV files are expected to contain at least 5 headers named as follows:
 - `name` : Recipient name
-- `contact1` : Recipient details (line 1) (`contact2` for a second contact
+- `contact1` : Recipient details (line 1) (`contact2` : Recipient details
-line is optional)
+(line 2) is optional, but will be read into the invoice) line is optional)
 - `desc` : Activity description
 - `qty` : Activity quantity (or hrs)
 - `unitPrc` : Unit price (in $)

+The first row of the CSV file will be interpreted to be the headers.
 Recipient fields may be empty in order to accomodate invoices where there is more than one activity.
 Entries in the CSV file that contain an empty `name` and `contact1` field but filled `desc`, `qty`, and `unitPrc` fields will be